-Cream formed in 1966 and disbanded in 1968.
-The band played at guitarist Eric Clapton's 1979 wedding and its 1993 induction into the Rock and Roll Hall of Fame, and reunited in 2005 for gigs at the Royal Albert Hall in London and Madison Square Garden in New York.
+Cream was formed in 1966 and disbanded in 1968.
+The band played at guitarist Eric Clapton's 1979 wedding and its 1993 induction into the Rock and Roll Hall of Fame and reunited in 2005 for gigs at the Royal Albert Hall in London and Madison Square Garden in New York.

 Cream was an unusual grouping of musicians.
 Scottish-born Jack Bruce (1943–2014) was classically trained on the cello and played bass in jazz bands.
 Ginger Baker (b.
 1939) was a largely self-taught drummer who rightly considered himself a jazz musician.
 A star in England, Eric Clapton (b.
 1945) was grounded in blues and fresh from stints with John Mayall's Bluesbreakers and the Yardbirds.

 John Simon Asher Bruce was born just north of Glasgow, Scotland, in Bishopbriggs.
 He sang in music competitions as a youth, with the result that he knew how to project from the abdomen when he sang.
 This helped him become a powerful singer as a professional.
 Bruce abandoned his studies at the Royal Scottish Academy of Music and Drama to play professionally.

 Not yet 20, he joined Blues Incorporated, a London-based band led by Alexis Korner that included Graham Bond on organ and alto sax Dick Heckstall-Smith (later to join Colosseum) on tenor saxophone, and Ginger Baker on drums.
 The band played a wide range of music, including jazz, blues, and R&B.